qbreader/logs/README.md

     dt BETWEEN toDateTime64($from, 3)
     AND toDateTime64($to, 3)
     AND proc_id = 'web.1'
-    AND message LIKE 'DATABASE QUERY%'
+    AND message LIKE '[DATABASE] QUERY%'
 ```

 ### Multiplayer Connections